Personal Injury Law Topics 101: How Can Surasky Law Help You?

 · Can I Sue My HOA for Negligence?
 An HOA retains responsibility for common areas as well as some of the grounds in the community.
 If a defect injures a resident, then they could bring a claim for negligence and seek monetary compensation.
 Find out what you will need to prove to ultimately be successful in your lawsuit against an HOA and what common defenses they might raise.

-· 7 Ways to Prove Landlord Negligence.
+· How to Prove Landlord Negligence.
 Landlords have a legal obligation to keep their property reasonably safe for their tenants.
 Both private and commercial landlords can breach this duty by acting negligently, and we provide the steps to take to collect evidence of negligent conduct.

 · How to Sue a City for Negligence and If You Should.
 The government is a major employer in South Carolina.
 The government also owns many pieces of property, including governmental offices, schools, and roads.
 If you were injured by a negligent city employee, or if a hazard on public land injured you, then you can sue for compensation.
 But you need to follow the process explained in this article—otherwise, you could forfeit your right to hold the city accountable.